 I talk more about the different types of life jackets here if you want to see what works better for you.
 There is a video showing you how to properly fit one on your body in that post.

-I love the Sea-Doo Safety Kit.
-I would recommend getting the Sea-Doo Safety Kit Here because it has a special shape that fits under the glove box of the Spark.
+I would recommend getting the Sea-Doo Safety Kit (Amazon Link Ad) because it has a special shape that fits under the glove box of the Spark.
 I use the kit as a dry box to keep my keys, phone, and wallet dry.
-Plus, it’s bright so you can see it if you drop it in the water.
+Plus, it’s bright, so you can see it if you drop it in the water.

-I didn’t put this option that high up, don’t get me wrong having storage is important.
-But if you get a Spark with iBR then more than likely you already have this option along with the step in the rear.
+I didn’t put this option that high up, don’t get me wrong, having storage is important.
+But if you get a Spark with iBR, then more than likely you already have this option along with the step in the rear.

 Is it hard to install?
 No. Just make sure to use the correct size drill bit.
-It’s about 6 holes you’ll have to drill, and the Spark already has the indentions for where they go.
+It’s about 6 holes you’ll have to drill, and the Spark already has the indention for where they go.

-Just like the front storage above you might already have this accessory if you got the Spark with iBR.
+Just like the front storage above, you might already have this accessory if you got the Spark with iBR.

 If you buy the step and install it yourself, there is some stuff you need to know.
-First, you need some Clear Silicone Waterproof Sealant like this here because you’re drilling into the hull of the craft.
+First, you need some Clear Silicone Waterproof Sealant like this here (Amazon Link Ad) because you’re drilling into the hull of the craft.
 I know it sounds scary, but if done right it’s no big deal.
 The next thing you need to know is once you read the directions and put the sealant in the holes and screwed the step on is that you need to let the sealant dry for 24 hours.
 Don’t fudge the numbers, make sure to give it a full 24 hours.

 Then you have other Sparks that don’t have a DESS key but use a standard magnetic key.
-The magnetic key can start any Spark without DESS which is just about every Spark without iBR.
+The magnetic key can start any Spark without DESS, which is just about every Spark without iBR.

 Which sparks have the DESS key?
 All the 2016 and up models with iBR.
 The base model and previous Sparks just have a standard magnetic key.

-Every year you should change the oil in your Spark or every 50 hours, whichever comes first.
+Every year, you should change the oil in your Spark or every 50 hours, whichever comes first.
 You can take it to the dealer and let them do it, or you can do it yourself.

-It’s not difficult but if you never changed the oil on something before, then you might have a hard time.
+It’s not difficult, but if you never changed the oil on something before, then you might have a hard time.

 Some people say you can change the spark plugs every other year, but I recommend changing them every year.
-Spark plugs going bad is what makes a jet ski not run well, and it’s simple to install them so why not do them?
+Spark plugs going bad is what makes a jet ski not run well, and it’s simple to install them, so why not do them?